 heavy splash of Worchestershire sauce

-about 1T mustard (Dijon or American or whatever you ha
+about 1T mustard (Dijon or American or whatever you have handy)

 salt/pepper to taste